cr21/RAG-MCP/README.md

-# Agentic AI and Birth of Model Context Protocol (MCP) - ECommerce Product Search RAG Agent Case Study
+# Rise of Agentic AI and Birth of Model Context Protocol (MCP)

 ## The Evolution of AI: From Text Generation to Agentic Action